 Chris Roberts: Finding clients who want to learn, change and work on bettering themselves…those are the folks I’ll happily hug and go an extra mile to make sure we’ve done the very best we possibly can to help them…

 Marilia Wyatt: Is there a significant barrier for the mainstream to understand that hackers can have diverse backgrounds and interests?
 They wear dresses and ties too.

 Chris Roberts: …let alone inside this industry we’ve got a LOT to learn about diverse backgrounds and how to make sure we don’t keep tripping up over ourselves.
 The world as a whole also has a long way to go to see past the tattoos, the nails, hair and clothing and simply accept us for who we are….heck isn’t that the world in general though?
 OH, and let’s face it we’re not shining examples of humanity either, when I ask the question on LinkedIn about what to call non-geek people and get everything from muggles to plebs.

 “WE need to take some time to actually accept the world around us.”

 Marilia Wyatt: Do you see a need to distinguish between bad and good apples when writing the word ‘hacker.’
 What’s your take on the issue?

 Chris Roberts: Hacker is good, working on understanding tech, understanding what IS this world about and how do do it different/better…CRIMINAL breaks into you and steals shit…NOT a hacker.

-Marilia Wyatt: How can we better educate people about how the ethical hacking community use their skills for good and how bad apples use their skills for self-gain and destruction?
+Marilia Wyatt: Is there a better way to educate people about how the ethical hacking community use their skills for good and bad apples use their skills for self-gain and destruction?